 - Maximum SPI clock rate is TBD, limited by the K02 specifications, and must be TBD times less than the FPGA clock used to sample it.

 - Each SPI cycle is terminated by negation of slave select.

 Listed below is the default SPI configuration of the K02:

 - Bit rate: 1MHz

 Figure 1 shows the protocol for an SPI Write and an SPI Read.
 The µC always transmits on the MOSI wire a device address, RWN indication, and memory address as the first two words.
 The FPGA always transmits on the MISO wire 0x76 to start each SPI exchange.

-During writes, the µC continues to write words as a burst with the FPGA automatically incrementing the address and indicating the last address written to via Word Count on the MISO wire.
-Wrap around is memory specific within the FPGA.
+During writes, the µC continues to write words as a burst with the FPGA automatically incrementing the address and indicating the last address written via Word Count on the MISO wire.
+Wrap around is target memory specific within the FPGA.